Phil Carman: Playing career

 Carman moved to North Melbourne in 1982 for his final season as a player.
 He then retired from the VFL at the age of 32, and captain-coached the Eastlake Football Club in the Australian Capital Territory Football League (ACTAFL), where he was again suspended for manhandling an umpire.

 Coaching career

 Carman then coached a number of regional clubs in Victoria, including Kangaroo Flat and played at full forward for Sandhurst in 1989, kicking 53 goals.
 Carman was appointed as captain-coach of Kennington in late 1989, but the club folded prior to the 1990 Bendigo Football League season.

 Retired from playing, Carman then coached Sturt in the SANFL from 1995 to 2001.
 He was instrumental in Sturt's resurgence as a power in the SANFL after a run of wooden spoons from 1989 until his third year in charge.
 Sturt did not win a game in Carman's first year, but with excellent recruiting he built the team up to win the 1998 minor premiership, only to fail to Port Adelaide in the Grand Final.

 In 2020, Carman was awarded Player / Coach Life Membership of the SANFL.

+In June 2025 Carman was awarded life membership of the Sturt Football Club.